 Orthex Group has strong traditions in the manufacture and marketing of household products, dating back to 1914.
 Today, Orthex Group is the leading Nordic producer of household products that make everyday life easier for the consumer.
 It produces bio-based products such as flower pots, kitchen utensils, and storage boxes.
 The products are sold in the largest daily consumer goods chains in the Nordic countries and in more than 40 countries around the world.

-Here, Liz Gyekye, senior content manager at Bio-Based World News catches up with Alexander Rosenlew, chief executive officer at Orthex Group.
+Here, Liz Gyekye, senior content manager at Bio Market Insights catches up with Alexander Rosenlew, chief executive officer at Orthex Group.

 Liz Gyekye (LG): Welcome to 5 Minutes With.
 Can you begin with a description about Orthex Group and what it is the company does?